aydrian/dominos-cli-workshop/workshop/part-4.md

 > [!TIP]
 > Try highlighting the function and using the chat with the following prompt to help you out:
-> "refactor this function to use an autocomplete with the state choices for the state input"
+> "Refactor this function to use an autocomplete with the state choices for the state input."

 Your result should look similar to the solution below: